-In December, the University administration made a decision that the band couldn’t put on its regular Orgo Night show inside Butler Library over concerns that the performance would interrupt students who wanted to study.
-Despite a heroic effort by our alumni and the current Marching Band leadership, the administration held to its position.
+Despite an outcry from our alumni and others, and attempts at negotiation by the current Marching Band leadership, the administration held to its position.
 The story captured the imagination of campus publications and beyond, with Spec, Bwog and some outside press reporting.
-We are now working with the band and our extensive alumni base to work to get Orgo Night back to Butler.
+It was cold – very cold – but the performance went on outside the building, with hundreds in attendance.
+In May 2017, once again, Orgo Night: Protest Edition was forced to remain outside the library.
+We are working with the Band and our extensive alumni base to get Orgo Night back to Butler.